cdktf/cdktf-provider-google/docs/gkeHubMembership.java.md

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.0.0/docs/resources/gke_hub_membership#labels GkeHubMembership#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.1.0/docs/resources/gke_hub_membership#labels GkeHubMembership#labels}

+---

+##### `location`<sup>Optional</sup> <a name="location" id="@cdktf/provider-google.gkeHubMembership.GkeHubMembership.Initializer.parameter.location"></a>

+- *Type:* java.lang.String

+Location of the membership.
+The default value is 'global'.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.1.0/docs/resources/gke_hub_membership#location GkeHubMembership#location}

 ---